strimzi/proposals/035-rebalance-types-scaling-brokers.md

 In order to start a rebalancing on a cluster being scaled up or down, the proposal is about adding a `spec.mode` field in the `KafkaRebalance` custom resource with the following possible values:

-* `full-rebalance`: it starts a full-rebalance across all the brokers in the cluster as it works today.
+* `full`: it starts a full-rebalance across all the brokers in the cluster as it works today.
 It is the default behavior if not specified (for backward compatibility).
-* `add-broker`: it starts a rebalancing by moving replicas out from the already existing brokers to the new added ones after a scale up.
+* `add-brokers`: it starts a rebalancing by moving replicas out from the already existing brokers to the new added ones after a scale up.
-* `remove-broker`: it starts a rebalancing by moving replicas out from the target brokers to remove before a scale down.
+* `remove-brokers`: it starts a rebalancing by moving replicas out from the target brokers to remove before a scale down.

 When the rebalancing is related to cluster being scaled up or down, the newly added brokers or the ones that are going to be removed have to be specified through a new `spec.brokers` field as an array.
 This needs come from how the Cruise Control API endpoints works.
 There is a specific query parameter which needs that list.